Inbibo/adonisfx_docs/docs/maya/skin_merge.md

 3. Add the animation and simulation meshes taking into consideration the following requirements:
     - At least one mesh must be added in each field.
-    - To add meshes to any list, select the meshes in the scene and click the respecitve *Add Selected* button.
+    - To add meshes to any list, select the meshes in the scene and click the respective *Add Selected* button.
     - Adding the same mesh twice to a list is not supported.
-    - Adding the same mesh as a Simulation Mesh and as an Animation Mesh is not adviced.
+    - Adding the same mesh as a Simulation Mesh and as an Animation Mesh is not advised.
     - If you wish to remove a single element from the list, select it in the Skin Merge UI and press the Remove Selected button.
     - You may also clear any list fully by pressing the respective Clear button.